 Bereavement during the coronavirus pandemic

-The NHS have set up a helpline, dedicated to providing guidance, support and advice to those dealing with the loss of a loved one.
+Sudden are a not-for-profit organisation, set up to help bereaved people immediately after a sudden death - whether COVID-19 related or not.
+They can provide guidance, support and advice to those dealing with the loss of a loved one.

 Government guidance for communities managing a death

 There is an increased risk of transmission of coronavirus (COVID-19) where families and communities come together following the death of a loved one, from any cause.

 These rituals and gatherings are important, but we must follow the Government advice to reduce the spread of infection.

 Household members of the deceased person may have already been exposed to the virus during the course of the preceding illness.
 However, steps should be taken to minimise further exposure.
 These steps should be rigorously applied in cases where individuals who are not part of the household and those at risk of severe illness would otherwise come into contact with the virus.